Location: Kirby-le-Soken, Essex

 Number of beds: 5

-Ducks Halt is a Residential Care Home with Nursing for women living with a learning disability
+Ducks Halt is a Residential Care Home for women and men living with a learning disability

-Ducks Halt has a warm and homely atmosphere and the team support the ladies to personalise and decorate their room as they would like it to be.
-It has relaxing living areas and a kitchen for them to prepare drinks, food and snacks for themselves or for their visitors.
+Ducks Halt is homely and we support people to personalise and decorate their room as they would like it to be.
+It has relaxing living areas and a kitchen for people to prepare drinks, food and snacks for themselves or for people visiting them.

 Ducks Halt is close to the sea and in particular Frinton and Walton beaches, with all that a seaside town has to offer.
 There are local bus links to Colchester, Clacton and other outlying towns.
-Many of the people at Ducks Halt are supported in education at local colleges and some have paid or voluntary work placements.
+To see a map of the surrounding community facilities, please click here.

 People may come to Ducks Halt for many reasons.
-They may be moving on from a hospital setting or may require a service which can support them more than a residential placement.
-It may be that they are leaving a residential or home setting and require a little support during a difficult period in their life, or they could be on a pathway to a place of their own.
+They may be moving through their care pathway from a hospital setting or may require a extra support during a difficult period in their life, or they could be on a pathway to a place of their own.

 Within Ducks Halt we follow the five key principles that form our model of care, Personal PATHS.